mliebelt/pgn-viewer/plan.md

 * Use Figurine instead of the move letters (for white and black with the same symbols)
 * white and black together (without comment) as block, if more than one block fits on one line, make two or more blocks.
 * What about the diagrams themselves?
 What is a pleasant style?
 How to map that on HTML, and ensure that the print-out will work?

+To see different possibilities, compare at least:

+* chess.com
+* lichess.org
+* chess24.com
+* different publications (New in Chess, Week in Chess, books, ...)

 #### Different PGN header display (working)